All Orders for Division AH Are to Be Submitted in Word Format Through the Online Scheduling System.

 Pursuant to new Florida Rule of Judicial Administration 2.516(h)(1), Division AH will serve all orders by "email to all attorneys who have not been excused from e-mail service and to all parties not represented by an attorney who have designated an e-mail address for service."

 Counsel and pro se parties should provide all proposed Orders (orders from hearings not for hearings) in Word format, including all Agreed Orders and all Ex-parte Orders (with ex-parte motion) through the on-line scheduling application.
+Best practice is to include the motion with any order sent to the Court.

 As required by the Rules of Judicial Administration, please list mailing and e-mail addresses of all counsel and/or pro se parties on the proposed orders and include a cover letter referencing the date of the hearing and whether opposing counsel has reviewed and approved the form of the proposed Order.